griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/10_pipeline.md

 Interacting with the ShotGrid Tool via a chatbot is one way of working with it, but frequently you'll want to run tasks in a more directed flow.
 For example, what if you wanted to generate a thumbnail image for a newly created asset?

-Using a Griptape Pipeline, you can execute a series of tasks consistently, intead of trying to direct an Agent.
+Using a Griptape Pipeline, you can execute a series of tasks consistently, instead of trying to direct an Agent.
 For example, you can build a Pipeline that will:

-1. When given an asset id, look up the name and description from ShotGrid using the ShotGrid Tool.
+1. When given an asset ID, look up the name and description from ShotGrid using the ShotGrid Tool.
 2. Generate a prompt for an Image Generation engine to create a thumbnail image in a particular style.
 3. Create the thumbnail.
 4. Use the ShotGrid Tool to upload the thumbnail back to the asset.

 In this section, we'll build this exact flow.
-Note, this is a bit more of an advanced flow.
+Note, that this is a bit more of an advanced flow.

 ## Importing